eecs-autograder/autograder-cli/README.md

 4. Load that project and compare the loaded version with `{test name}/project.update.expected.yml`.

 When testing deadline formats (e.g., fixed cutoff, relative cutoff), you can specify which format to load deadlines into in the file `{test name}/deadline_cutoff_preference`.

+In the `.expected.yml` files, if you haven't set any values in `project.settings`, you will need to set `project.settings` to an empty dictionary.
+We haven't made the `new_roundtrip_test.sh` script make this change because it serves as a way to have new test cases fail until they are edited.

 ### The HTTPClient
 The `HTTPClient` class is a starting point for sending custom requests in Python applications.